 John Hughes, Co-Founder and President, is also the co-founder and President/Executive Producer of Tau Films.
-Previously, he led (as well as co-founded in 1987) the studio Rhythm and Hues (R&H) for 26 years, earning 3 Academy Awards for Best Visual Effects (Babe, The Golden Compass, and Life of Pi) and 4 technical Academy Awards for achievements in science and engineering along the way.
+One of Hollywood’s leading icons in Visual Effects and Computer Graphics, John was a co-founder of Rhythm and Hues (R&H).
+He led the studio for 26 years, earning 3 Oscars for Best Visual Effects (Babe, The Golden Compass, and Life of Pi), as well as 4 technical Oscars for achievements in science and engineering.

-John is a member of the Academy of Motion Picture Arts and Sciences and formerly served on the Board of Directors for the Alliance for Arts Education and chaired the education committee for the Digital Coast Roundtable as well as serving on the California State Superintendent of School’s Task Force on the Visual and Performing Arts.
-He currently serves on the Board of Directors of the Workforce Investment Board for the City of Los Angeles.
+John is a member of the Academy of Motion Pictures Arts and Sciences (AMPAS) and serves on their Science and Technology Committee as well as the Digital Imaging Technology Subcommittee.
+He formerly served on the Board of Directors for the Alliance for Arts Education and chaired the education committee for the Digital Coast Roundtable.
+He served on the Workforce Investment Board of Directors for the City of Los Angeles.

 Copyright © 2021 John Hughes Institute.
 All Rights Reserved.